sunprinceS/learning/content/post/leetcode287.md

 ## 題目敘述

-Given an array nums containing **n + 1** integers where each integer <span>$\in \[1,n\]$</span>， Assume that there is **only one duplicate number** (but can be repeated once), find the duplicate one.
+Given an array nums containing **n + 1** integers where each integer <span>$\in \[1,n\]$</span>， Assume that there is **only one duplicate number** (but can be repeated many times), find the duplicate one.

 ## 限制
 * You must **not modify the array** (assume the array is read only).